Best Foundation For Mixed Skin

 Several factors play a crucial role in selecting the perfect foundation for mixed skin:

 • Finish: A matte or satin finish is generally preferred for mixed skin.
 Matte finishes control shine without being overly drying.
 Satin finishes offer a natural, radiant glow while still managing oil production.
-Avoid dewy or luminous finishes, as these can emphasize oily areas.
+Avoid dewy or luminous finishes, as these can highlight oily areas.

 • Ingredients: Pay attention to the ingredients list.
 Look for foundations containing hydrating ingredients like hyaluronic acid to combat dryness.
 Ingredients like niacinamide can help regulate sebum production, minimizing shine and preventing breakouts.
 Avoid comedogenic ingredients (those that clog pores).